agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 use crate::schema::questions;
 ```

+You may see a compiler error in reference to `crate::schema`, we'll fix that shortly!

 Create the struct, deriving the types from diesel so it can support the type of queries we need & serialization.